afishbeck/HPCC-Platform/helm/examples/secrets/README - vault secrets using approle vault authentication.md

-# Containerized HPCC Systems Secrets
+# Containerized HPCC Systems Vault Secrets using appRole vault authentication

-This example demonstrates HPCC use use of Kubernetes and Hashicorp Vault secrets.
+This example demonstrates HPCC use use of Hashicorp Vault secrets using appRole authentication.

 This example assumes you are starting from a linux command shell in the HPCC-Platform/helm directory.
 From there you will find the example files and this README file in the examples/secrets directory.